Don't Touch That Dial: Writing

 The series features fake commercials that Feige said would indicate "part of the truths of the show beginning to leak out", with "Don't Touch That Dial" including a commercial that is advertising Strücker watches with the slogan "Strücker.
 He'll make time for you."
 The face of the watch says "Swiss Made", "Hydra", and "1000M", along with the Hydra logo.
 Strücker is a reference to Baron Wolfgang von Strucker, who experimented on Maximoff in the MCU films to give her her powers.
 Brenton Stewart at Comic Book Resources said the watch ticking in the commercial gave it an "unsettling feeling of a bomb about to go off", and pointed out the period-accurate sexist nature of the commercial which is similar to the fake commercial in the series' first episode.

 Casting

 The episode stars Paul Bettany as Vision, Elizabeth Olsen as Wanda Maximoff, Teyonah Parris as Geraldine, Debra Jo Rupp as Mrs. Hart, and Kathryn Hahn as Agnes.
 Also appearing as residents of Westview are Asif Ali as Norm, Emma Caulfield Ford as Dottie, Jolene Purdy as Beverly, Amos Glick as the mailman Dennis, David Payton as Herb, and David Lengel as Phil Jones.
 Zac Henry portrays the beekeeper, while Victoria Blade and Ithamar Enriquez play the man and woman in the Strücker commercial.
-Randall Park makes an uncredited voice cameo as Jimmy Woo, as revealed by the series' fourth episode, "We Interrupt This Program".
+Randall Park makes an uncredited voice cameo appearance as Jimmy Woo, as revealed by the series' fourth episode, "We Interrupt This Program".